SolCharms/xAndria/README.md

 This README is intended to cater to experienced developers with a focus on protocol level program interactions.
 To simply use the protocol as an end-user, visit https://xandriaonchain.vercel.app/forum where you will be greeted with nice graphical interfaces and buttons which do things.

+## Deployments

+Devnet: FoRUMwAz6uhSqf8uvG94nkeYdKM326mKzZazrh2Z4sZS

 ## Disclaimer

 October 15 2023:

 The project, codenamed xAndria, is still un-audited open-source software.
 As it stands, the program has only been deployed to devnet.
-As such, no harm can result from it's use.
+As such, no real harm can result from it's use.
 However, any use of this software via a Mainnet deploy is done so at your own risk and the developer induces zero liabilty in doing so.
 (Edit: Indeed, see the Program Improvements / Debugging section at the end of this readme to grasp how much was learned just in the process of this demonstration and how much is left to do to have a fully 'fleshed-out' product).

 Furthermore, any speculative positions in this demo are purely hypothetical and intended for use as educational tools only.
 They are not to be construed as having any financial relevance whatsoever, nor insight into the financial markets, nor financial advice.